ericseppanen999/PlanSFU/docs/eric.md

   { "dept" => "MATH", "number" => "151", "grade" => "C-" },
   { "dept" => "CMPT", "number" => "105", "grade" => "C-" }
 ]

+## 2024/09/21 ##
+goto localhost/courses to see course list

+if errors (should be good):
+rails tmp:clear
+rails assets:clobber

+for armand
+  added route in config/routes.rb created new view courses pull from db in any controller using @courses = Course.all (or Course.where(param))